 Dark Discoloration

-Dark discoloration caused by burning or food buildup is a strong indicator that it’s time to replace your non stick pan.
-While most non stick pans develop light discoloration over time, deep, dark discoloration is a sign that your pan’s coating is wearing out.
+Dark discoloration caused by burning or buildup of residue is a strong indicator that it’s time to replace your non stick pan.
+While most non stick pans will develop light discoloration over time—especially if the surface of your pan is a light color—deep, dark discoloration is a sure sign that your pan’s coating is wearing out.

 While some discoloration is inevitable (especially on light-colored cooking surfaces), you can prevent excessive discoloration by cleaning your pan immediately after it’s been used, sticking with medium-low heat, and transferring food to plates after cooking and not storing food in your pan.